celery/celery/docs/getting-started/brokers/redis.rst

     InconsistencyError: Probably the key ('_kombu.binding.celery') has been removed from the Redis database.

-then you may want to configure the redis-server to not evict keys by setting the ``timeout`` parameter to 0 in the redis configuration file.
+then you may want to configure the :command:`redis-server` to not evict keys by setting the ``timeout`` parameter to 0 in the redis configuration file.